-Touring Plans says they are more strict about their drop off and pick up times than the other rental companies.
+Touring Plans says that Magic Strollers is more strict about their drop off and pick up times than the other rental companies.
 Also, they send you a text when our stroller is dropped off.
 They include a certificate from the company that cleaned and sanitized the stroller.

 Baby Wheels Orlando

-The strollers can easily be folded and stored, and comes with a complimentary tote bag.
+The strollers can easily be folded and stored, and come with a complimentary tote bag.

 Touring Plans says: